What is the Surrogacy Process Like?

 Applying to be a Surrogate

 First, you will need to complete a quick survey to see if you qualify, and then you will complete our full application.
 Click here to get started!
 Your application will be reviewed by an admissions specialist, and if approved, you will be invited to schedule a consultation.
 Your specialist will also help guide you through our admissions process, which includes a review of your pregnancy-related medical records, pay stubs, surrogacy preferences, and general paperwork.
-You will also prepare for your psychological and medical screening appointments by completing a pre-screening call and doing local lab work.
+You will also complete psychological screening with our psych team.